onigetoc/mcp-easy-installer/README.md

+# MCP Easy Installer
+MCP easy installer is a robust mcp server with tools to search, install, configure, repair and uninstall MCP servers.

-# MCP Install & Repair Tool
+## Install & Repair Tools for MCP servers

-A robust tool to search, install, configure, repair and uninstall MCP servers (Model Context Protocol).
+MCP easy installer is a robust tool to search, install, configure, repair and uninstall MCP servers (Model Context Protocol).
 This utility is designed for developers and non-developers and end users, making it easy to set up and maintain MCP servers without technical expertise.
 Developers and system integrators can also use it to speed up their workflow and automate repetitive tasks.
 The tool streamlines setup, automates repairs, and ensures your MCP environment is always healthy.
-This tool will automatically install and update all the necessary JSON configuration files for a wide range of applications, including Claude Desktop, Windsurf, Cursor, Roo Code, Cline Copilot, GitHub Copilot, and more.
+This tool will automatically install and update all the necessary JSON configuration files for a wide range of applications, including Claude Desktop, Windsurf, Cursor, Roo Code, Cline, *GitHub Copilot, and more.
 It ensures seamless integration and up-to-date settings across your AI and developer tools ecosystem.

 ---